hsf-training/hsf-training-databases-basics/_episodes/11-conditions-database.md

 session.add_all(dcs_payload_iovs)
 session.commit()
 ```
+## Query the Database
+Finally, we query the database to get the latest `PayloadIOV` entries for each `PayloadType` for a specific `GlobalTag` and IOV.

 ```python
 # Query to get the last PayloadIOV entries for each PayloadType for a specific GlobalTag and IOV